CycloneDX/cyclonedx-npmjs-reserved-packages/README.md

 typosquatting in the npm registry.

 All packages here are intentionally empty.
-Official CycloneDX JavaScript packages are published under the scoped namespace:
+Official CycloneDX JavaScript packages are published under the scope `@cyclonedx`:

 <https://www.npmjs.com/search?q=%40cyclonedx>